lj020326/Ansible-inventory-file-examples/tests/ansible-multiple-yaml-inventories/example6/README.md

 ### Internal Network NTP Client Configuration

-For the internal network inventory, the 'ntp_client' group is defined with the children group of 'ntp_client_internal' which has its child group set to the inventory defined group 'network_client'.
+For the internal network inventory, the 'ntp_client_internal' group is defined with the parent group of 'ntp_client' without any children groups or hosts defined.
+The group is a place-holder group used by the dynamic group_by strategy/pattern later in this example.
+The group also allows the binding to the respective group_vars found in [ntp_client_internal.yml](./internal/group_vars/ntp_client_internal.yml) needed for hosts that get applied to this group.

 [inventory/internal/ntp.yml](./inventory/internal/ntp.yml):
 ```yaml